obecto/perper/docs/concepts.md

 ### Packed Stream

-[Streams](#stream) marked as "packed" allow for items to be written out of order, as long as writers use consequitive keys -- those are, for example, useful for modelling time series data.
+[Streams](#stream) marked as "packed" allow for items to be written out of order, as long as writers use consecutive keys -- those are, for example, useful for modeling time series data.

 ### Ephemeral Stream